Written by Aaron R. Winston

 Yes, you can sue someone for assault with the intent to win financial damages in court because the act of assault can be both a crime and a civil tort.
-When someone does a civil tort such as assault, they do civil wrongdoing.
-This is not the same as a criminal wrong.
+When someone commits a civil tort such as assault, they do civil wrongdoing, which is not the same as a criminal wrong.

-For example, suppose someone physically assaults another person.
+For example, suppose someone physically assaults you, and you suffer physical or emotional injuries.
 In that case, the perpetrator who did the assault can be arrested and face criminal charges such as assault and battery.

-Even if they are found not guilty of a crime, the person they assaulted can also sue them for assault in a civil lawsuit for the financial damages they sustained.
+Even if they are found not guilty of a crime, the you can still sue them for assault in a civil lawsuit for the financial damages you sustained.

 The first distinction you should make is breaking down assault cases into two different categories.
 To start, we will discuss civil assaults.